giuliacardieri/gamelibrary/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Add games
-Click on the right menu option and add new games :D
+Click on the add button to include new games :D

 Updating and deleting functions were not implemented yet.